mobess12/Hackathon1/README.md

-# Online Retail Transaction Dataset Project
+# Online Retail Transaction Analysis Project

 In this project I aim to understand, analyse and manipulate the data.
 This is to better understand where the business is at currently, the customers, the products.
 Extracting useful text based and visual insights from this dataset is crucial as it will display where the business can improve and grow.
 Additionally, help make better informed business decisions aligning with the companies goals.